 The Secretariat mainly recruits graduates between the ages of 23 and 27 with strong research and writing abilities and a solid academic background.
 All applicants must be citizens of OSCE participating States and successful graduates of the OSCE Academy.
 Specific interests in the politics of the OSCE region, and particularly the former Soviet Union, are desirable.
 Excellent written and spoken English is required as this is the working language, and one other official OSCE language (French, German, Italian, Russian or Spanish) is desirable.
 Computer skills for word-processing and research are also necessary.
 All Fellowships demand a six month time commitment.

-The OSCE Academy will hold a first round of selection and shortlist three candidates by 15th October.
-Documents of shortlisted candidates will be sent to the International Secretariat of the OSCE PA for a final decision.
+The OSCE Academy holds a first round of selection and shortlist three candidates.
+Documents of shortlisted candidates then sent to the International Secretariat of the OSCE PA for a final decision.